LancerComet/Muso/README.md

 Yet another photo viewer.
 Especially designed for manga reading.

-Is implemented in canvas to have the native-like touching experience.
+It is completely canvas-based, aims to have native-like touching experience.

 ## Feature